juank-dev/Educatech/README.md

 ## Contributing :raised_hands:

-We believe in the power of learning and sharing it, if you want to contribute to this project, feel free to make a pull-quest to help us improve or implement any feature.
+We believe in the power of learning and sharing it, if you want to contribute to this project, feel free to make a pull-request to help us improve or implement any feature.

 ## Authors :smiley::computer:
 * Juan Carlos López